microsoft/finops-toolkit/docs/templates/modules/hub.md

 >
 > 🆕 _Add the following ADF pipelines:_
 >
-> - **ms-cm-exports_Setup** – Monitors the **config/settings.json** file for changes and creates, updates, or deletes exports I based on changes.
-Also handles data backfill when needed for new scopes.
+> - **ms-cm-exports_Setup** – Monitors the **config/settings.json** file for changes and creates, updates, or deletes exports based on changes.
+Also handles data backfill when needed for new scopes based on the data retention setting.
 Exports are created using the following settings:
 >   - **name** = `"FinOpsHubs_" + param:hubName + "_" + param:subscription`
 >   - **amortize** = `true`
 >   - **storageAccountId** = (use the `storageAccountId` output from hub.bicep)